joshbegley/nyt-latest/README.md

 `Despite mortgage rates hitting multidecade highs and jitters in the bond market, demand for new homes is strong and prices are rising.`\
 https://nytimes.com/2023/08/17/business/wall-street-housing-market-mortgages.html?searchResultPosition=8

-**Walmart Records Strong Sales as It Draws More Shoppers**\
+**Walmart Draws More Shoppers, Helping to Bolster the Economy**\
-`The retail giant raised its forecasts for revenue and profit this year, as it attracts consumers seeking cheaper groceries and other essentials.`\
+`The company raised its forecasts for revenue and profit this year, a sign that consumers, the engine of the U.S. economy, remain resilient.`\
 https://nytimes.com/2023/08/17/business/walmart-consumer-spending.html?searchResultPosition=9

 **Houses Are Still Big.
 Prices Are Much Bigger.**\